asaito333/SNAP-Ed-Evaluation/README.md

 ### Background

-Supplemental Nutrition Assistance Program (SNAP, formerly know as Food Stamp Program) is the largest domestic hunger safety net program in the United States.
-It has been shown that SNAP increases households’ purchasing power.
-However, only a quarter of Americans follow recommended healthy eating patterns.
-Hence, there is a question whether the additional income from SNAP transfers to healthier eating.
+[Supplemental Nutrition Assistance Program](https://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program-snap) (SNAP, formerly know as Food Stamp Program) is the largest domestic hunger safety net program in the United States.
+SNAP has proven power to increase households' purchasing power.
+However, it is not clear that if the SNAP participants eat nutritious meals that support their health considering [only a quarter of Americans follow recommended healthy eating patterns](https://health.gov/dietaryguidelines/2015/guidelines/chapter-2/current-eating-patterns-in-the-united-states/).
+This research addresses a question whether the additional income from SNAP transfers to healthier eating or not.

 This is my thesis project.
-This research is funded by [The Arizona SNAP-Ed Evaluation team](https://nutritioneval.arizona.edu/) working under [Arizona Nutrition Network](https://www.eatwellbewell.org/).
+The research is funded by [The Arizona SNAP-Ed Evaluation team](https://nutritioneval.arizona.edu/) working under [Arizona Nutrition Network](https://www.eatwellbewell.org/), patnering with [ADHS](http://www.azdhs.gov/), [DES](https://des.az.gov/), and [USDA](https://www.usda.gov/).

+### SNAP and SNAP-Ed

 ### Goal
 There are three goals in this project